mutt0-ds/mutt0-ds.github.io/content/posts/2026/02/code-rabbit.md

 AI-assisted code reviews: are they actually helpful, or just more noise in an already crowded inbox?

-Today I want to talk about my experience with **AI-assisted code review tools** and how they are helping me with my day-to-day work.
+Today I want to talk about my experience with **AI-assisted code review tools** like [CodeRabbit](https://www.coderabbit.ai/) and how they are helping me with my day-to-day work.

 As a preface: I'm not involved with any of the tools I'll mention; these are just the ones I've explored, and your experience will likely vary.

 This piece is going to be extremely subjective.
 Code reviews are a crucial part of developer life, but they highly depend on the personalities involved and the context of the project.
 What works for my flow might not work for yours.